 - ensure compliance with these quality guidelines (i.e., utility, objectivity and integrity requirements)

 - provide methodologies, origins of data, limitations of the information, etc., whenever possible, as part of information dissemination

 - ensure that the information fulfills the intentions stated and that the conclusions are consistent with the evidence.

 At OJP, the responsibility for determining if information is influential lies with the bureau or office that disseminates the information.
-OJP may designate certain classes of information as either influential or not in the context of their specific programs.
-Absent such designations, OCFO will determine whether information is influential on a case-by-case basis, using the principles articulated in these guidelines.
+OJP may designate certain classes of information as either influential or not in the context of specific programs.
+Absent such designations, the Office of the Chief Information Officer will determine, on a case-by-case basis, whether information is influential, using the principles articulated in these guidelines.
 OCFO will also ensure that designations across OJP are not contradictory.